kagechan/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-1. Create a new factor variable in the dataset with two levels ??? gweekdayh and gweekendh indicating whether a given date is a weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels ??? gweekdayh and gweekendh indicating whether a given date is a weekday or weekend day.

  * Use the dataset with the filled-in missing values for this part.
  * Use weekdays() function to get the day of the week.